Ada Jafri: Later life

 She had been residing in Karachi, Pakistan.
 She used to frequently travel between Karachi and Toronto, playing an active role in promoting Urdu.

 Family

 Ada Jafarey and Nurul Hasan Jafarey had three children, Sabiha, Azmi and Aamir.
 Sabiha Jafarey is married to Zubair Iqbal and is settled in Potomac, Maryland, US.
-They have three children Sabah Iqbal, Yusuf Iqbal and Sameer Iqbal.
+They have three children: Sabah Iqbal, Yusuf Iqbal and Sameer Iqbal.
 Azmi Jafarey and his wife Shua Jafarey are now settled in Andover, Massachusetts, US.
 They have two sons, Faaez Jafarey and Aazim Jafarey.
-Ada Jafarey lived with her son, Aamir Jafarey, his wife, Maha Jafarey, together with their daughter Asra Jafarey in Karachi until her death.
+Ada Jafarey lived with her son, Aamir Jafarey, his wife, Maha Jafarey, and their daughter Asra Jafarey in Karachi until her death.
 Ada Jafarey has two great-grandchildren, Sabine Rana and Rizwan Rana, children of Sabah Iqbal Rana and her husband Fawad Rana.

 Death

 Ada Jafarey died in the evening of 12 March 2015 in a hospital in Karachi where she was being treated, at the age of 90.
 The Pakistani Minister for Information, Broadcasting and National Heritage, Pervez Rashid, the Governor of Sindh, Dr. Ishratul Ebad Khan, the Pakistani Prime Minister, Mian Nawaz Sharif, Dr. Muhammad Qasim Bughio, Chairman PAL, and Zahida Parveen, Director-General PAL, expressed sorrow over the death of Jafarey.
 They praised her work in the field of Urdu poetry and prayed for her soul.
 Her funeral prayer was held in Al-Hilal Mosque, Karachi.
 She was buried in the PECHS graveyard, Jamshed Town, Karachi on 13 March 2015.